 The Reverend Marty L. Henderson has earned a Bachelor of Arts in Theology from Trinity Christian College, and a Master of Divinity in Christian Education from the Morehouse School of Religion.
 Pastor Henderson has done post-graduate work toward the Master of Arts degree in Evangelism and Church Planting through Liberty University; and was invited to pursue the Doctor of Ministry degree in Church Planting and Prison Ministries at Golden Gate Baptist Theological Seminary.

 Pastor Henderson serves as the President of the Martin Luther King Jr Memorial Baptist State Convention of Indiana, and Executive Director of “The Peace Garden and Farms Project” of Gary, Indiana.
 Pastor Henderson continues to serve the community as a member of the Gary Chamber of Commerce.
 Reverend Henderson is married to the former Ms. Joyce M. James and they are the proud parents of four children: son, Kenyon; daughters, Jayna, and Joslyn; and one son, Kristen Jarrod Henderson, preceded him in death.
+Reverend Henderson is also one of the Council's founding board members.

 Virginia is a PhD student at Purdue University and a co-founder of the heirloom seed library at the Farm at Prophetstown State Park.
 Her research and advocacy are policy-driven and focus on small scale alternative agriculture, local food systems, and sustainable futures.